qd-cae/qd-cae-python/README.md

 # Installation

-If possible, use the precompiled python-wheels in the dist folder.
-The wheel always is compiled with FEMZIP support too.
-Compilation of the library yourself just needs Boost, just do whatever the setup script tells you.
+If possible, use the pre-compiled python-wheels in the dist folder and install with pip.
+The wheel is always compiled with FEMZIP support.
+For compiling the code yourself, the library needs Boost.

+In case one wants to use it for another C++ application, the source code may also be compiled without the python2 wrapper.

 The library is written almost entirely in C++, thus compilation is required if triggering the setup script.
 There are two dependencies, from which one is